 4. Bike the Capital Greenbelt

 If you like your adventure on wheels, our region has numerous biking paths for exercise and exploration.
 Cyclists who can handle a 20-mile loop should try the Capital Area Greenbelt in and around Harrisburg.
 With on-road sections and dedicated paved and gravel paths, you’ll ride along the Susquehanna River, by the National Civil War Museum, and into recreational areas like Wildwood Park.
-If you can’t bring your bike, rent one for a few hours from the Harrisburg Bike Share, with racks along the Greenbelt and throughout downtown Harrisburg.
 Those who like to mountain bike will enjoy the Greenbelt’s 5.2-mile Paxtang Parkway Loop with intermediate and expert sections.
 Hershey visitors can explore the 13.5-mile Jonathan Eshenour Memorial Trail through town.

 5. Take a Nature Walk at Wildwood